Certora/Documentation/docs/gambit/mutation-verifier.md

 ```

 Verifying all the mutants is a heavy computational process that may take several hours.
+The time required to verify all mutants depends on various factors,
+  such as the number of mutants, the complexity of the contracts,
+  and the complexity of the specifications.
+In some instances, the entire testing process may take several hours.
 Once it is completed, you should receive an email that looks like this:

 ![Mutation suceeded email](doc/email_mutation_success.png)